 Sustainability Fellow Alexis Myers

 Alexis is a Public Health major with a strong interest in protecting the environment though sustainability.
 She believes in harmony between humans, nature, and the economy along with having two cats of her own, Smokey and Bandit.
 She is a member of Eta Sigma Gamma, and will graduate in May of 2019.
-Alexis has plans to go back to school and get a masters in the environmental field.
+Alexis has plans to go back to school and get a master's degree in the environmental field.

 Former Sustainability Fellow Jesse Gallaway